one-on-one mentorship for the college application process

 During her time in college, Alina designed and taught a food justice summer course for middle schoolers and ran an after school radio production program for high schoolers.
 After graduating, she was awarded a Fulbright Fellowship to teach English at a non-profit school in New Delhi, India.

-Since her return to Mexico City, Alina has taught several classes and workshops on social justice issues and gender equity.
+With Mosaico, Alina has taught several classes and workshops on social justice issues and gender equity.
 She loves learning from her students and creating spaces of dialogue.
 She’s passionate about helping students find joy in learning and agency in their lives.

 Alex Vértiz